 Concourse J is the southernmost concourse, with gates from J1 to J20.
 It handles airlines like Avianca, Copa, and other international carriers.

 Smoking options: None.
-No dedicated smoking areas exist in Concourse J. Take the Skytrain to the atrium or Concourse D terrace for your nearest smoke break.
+No dedicated smoking areas exist in Concourse J. Take the Skytrain to the open-air atrium in Concourse D for your nearest smoke break.

 Before security, outdoor smoking areas are available on both the arrivals and departures levels outside terminal entrances.
 These are standard designated zones with signage.
 You must maintain at least 20 feet of distance from any door, window, or air intake.
 These outdoor areas are the only option for e-cigarette and vape users since those devices are banned from the atrium.